Oslandia/docker-qgis/qgis-build/README.md

 ## Build QGIS

-Create a build directory and place the QGIS source tree in that directory:
+Create a `build` directory and place the QGIS source tree in that directory.
+Do not create it under the `qgis-build` directory (or under a sub-directory of `qgis-build`), otherwise the QGIS source tree will be part of the Docker context and building the image again will take a lot of time.

 ```shell
 $ mkdir build